Aftabgazali/Task-1-Java-Rest-Api/README.md

 Be sure that you can show how your application responds to requests using postman, curl or any other HTTP client.

-## We have used SpringBoot Framework to work on the RestApi for task 1
+## We have used SpringBoot Framework to work on the RestApi for task 1 and have used Postman to test the Application
 ## 1. Api Documentation
-For this task, we decided to build a simple api of **Course** Object which has fields such as, ● An Integer Id
+For this task, we decided to build a simple api of **Course** Object which has fields such as,

+● An Integer Id

 ● A String Name